manirajyadav-1/Amigo/README.md

-# Still in development phase
+# Amigo: Roommate Finder Web App
-Amigo: A Roommate finder web app help you to find your best next roommate.
+Helps you to find your best next roommate.